QUICK START - Starting with TrackMe: (feed tracking quickstart)

 start07.png

-• The second part of that same screen allows defining ownership and permissions, all of these can be easily modified via TrackMe at point in time, in short:
+• The second part of that same screen allows defining ownership and permissions, all of these can be easily modified via TrackMe at any point in time, in short:

 Owner:

-• Default owner is nobody, which refers to the splunk-system-user, this means that TrackMe will re-assign automatically the ownership of the knowledge objects to the splunk-system-user.
+• Default owner is nobody, which refers to the splunk-system-user, this means that TrackMe will automatically reassign the ownership of the knowledge objects to the splunk-system-user.

 • This is fine for most cases and is a common practice in Splunk.